johnwbaxter/sm_vanilla/README.txt

 Instructions
 --------------------------------------------------------------------------------

+The ExpressionEngine 2.0 version is available by switching to the 2.X branch.

 You’ll need an install of Vanilla Forums 2 with the SSO plugin before we go any further.
 On the SSO settings page fill in the text fields so it looks similar:

 # Authenticate Url